 - APN: the setting that activates mobile data on the destination network.
 Each operator has its own.

-- Mobile data: the general switch for internet via cellular network (different from Wi-Fi).
+- Mobile data: the general switch for cellular internet (different from Wi-Fi).

-- Data roaming: permission to use data on a network that is not your own; with a travel eSIM, it must be activated for it to work.
+- Data roaming: permission to use data on a network that is not your own; with a travel eSIM, it must be activated to work.

-- Network selection: automatic (recommended) or manual, in case you need to force a specific operator.
+- Network selection: automatic (recommended) or manual, if you need to force a specific operator.

-If your eSIM doesn't connect after installation, 90% of the time it's the APN.
-We explain it step by step in how to configure your eSIM's APN and in what to do if data doesn't work.
+If, after installing your eSIM, you can't get online, 90% of the time it's the APN.
+We explain it step-by-step in how to configure your eSIM's APN and in what to do if data isn't working abroad.

 Installation: QR, LPA, and activation

 Installing an eSIM means downloading its profile to your mobile.
 There are two ways: scanning a QR code or pasting an LPA string (manual activation).
 Both do the same thing: bring the profile to your phone.
-After that, you need to activate it, which means starting to consume the plan.
+Then you need to activate it, which means starting to use the plan.

-Traveler's tip: download and install the eSIM at home with Wi-Fi, but activate the data only upon landing.
-This way, you don't waste validity while still in Spain.
+Traveler's trick: download and install the eSIM at home using Wi-Fi, but only activate the data when you land.
+This way, you don't use up validity while still at home.

 - QR code: an image that, when scanned from settings, automatically downloads the profile.

-- LPA (manual activation): the text you copy when you can't scan the QR, for example, if you're buying from your phone.
+- LPA (manual activation): the text you copy when you can't scan the QR, for example, if you buy from your phone itself.

-- Install vs. activate: installing is downloading the profile; activating is starting it up and beginning its validity period.
+- Install vs. activate: install means downloading the profile; activate means starting it and beginning the validity period.

-- eKYC/eSIM ready: whether your mobile is eSIM compatible; check this before buying.
+- eKYC/eSIM ready: whether your mobile is compatible with eSIM; check before buying.

-You can find the details in how to install an eSIM, in whether to activate it before or after your trip, and if the QR fails, in QR scan error.
+You can find details on how to install an eSIM, on whether to activate it before or after your trip, and, if the QR fails, on scanning QR error.

 Data, GB, and limits: FUP and throttle

-Here live the acronyms that cause the most confusion.
-A plan is measured in GB (gigabytes) or advertised as "unlimited," but almost no unlimited plan is truly infinite: it has a FUP.
-Understanding these terms prevents surprises in the middle of your trip.
+This is where the most confusing acronyms live.
+A plan is measured in GB (gigabytes) or advertised as "unlimited," but almost no "unlimited" is truly infinite: it has a FUP.
+Understanding these terms avoids surprises mid-trip.

 |---|---|---|